-One of the best virtual conferences, which I have spoken at twice is the HR Virtual Summit run by Bamboo HR.
-They provide you the emails of every attendee, even tracking the amount of time that attendee stayed to watch your talk.
-Last year, they even gave speakers a complimentary Yeti microphone and a quality computer camera to ensure their talk was excellent.
+One of the best virtual conferences I have spoken at on four separate occasions is the HR Virtual Summit run by Bamboo HR.
+They provide you with the emails of every attendee, even tracking the time that attendee stayed to watch your talk.
+Last year, they gave speakers a complimentary Yeti microphone and a quality computer camera to ensure their talk was excellent.

 Also, due to the pandemic, there have been many more virtual summits that have popped up.
-Many people and organizations are using summits as lead generators and need speakers to bring in more attendees.
+Many people and organizations use summits as lead generators and need speakers to bring in more attendees.